frauenknecht/openslides-mobile/README.md

 3. Setup for iOS platform on a Mac
 	* Download Xcode from the Apple developer site or get it from the Mac App Store.
 You will also need the Command-Line-Tools.
 The Command-Line-Tools can be installed from the Downloads tab in Xcode Preferences.
 	* Make a ```sudo npm update -g ios-sim``` to be able to start iOS-Simulater from the command line.

+4. Setup for android platform
+	* TODO

+5. Add platforms to your project
+	* '''ionic platform ios'''
+	* '''ionic platform android'''

+6. Add required Cordova plugins to your procject
+	* TODO